nomic-ai/atlas-stories-examples/README.md

 This creates folios that can step & scroll through different views of your Atlas data maps.

+# Join our Discord

+We invite you to join our [Discord channel](https://discord.gg/qP5fwTSX) so you can ask questions and brainstorm data mapping ideas with the Nomic team & our community of users testing this new storytelling feature.

 # Quickstart

 1) Explore your data in Atlas & generate a share link for each different view of the data you want in your story.